grdddj/ai_teacher/README.md

 ## Next steps/features/ideas

 - teacher should try to experiment a little bit in each new group, to see how it reacts on good/bad answers, and he might be able to supply some additional context to the AI model for this group's goal evaluation
+- after student has successfully set the goal, he should still be able to chat, but the AI should not evaluate the messages for goal completion anymore - it should rather answer his questions (when the are related to the goal/topic)